evilprince2009/BufferX/README.md

 ### Let's do a Evil thing using _**BufferX**_

-Think of a situation when you need to get all the received keystrokes by a user from a Windows system.
+Think of a situation when you need to get all the received keystrokes by a user from a Windows system everytime the system runs.
 You can do this by using _**BufferX**_.
 All you have to do is:-

 - Navigate to `C:\Windows\System32` and create a folder named `Records`.
 You can also create this `Records` wherever you want , but make sure it can't be found easily.
+- Put the `BufferX.exe` file in the `Records` folder.
+- Create a shortcut of `BufferX.exe`.
+- Press `Win+R` , type `shell:startup` and hit `Enter`.

 ### Install _**BufferX**_ once in a system and have fun.